davidsneighbour/kollitsch.dev/README.md

 - **[Bash](https://www.gnu.org/software/bash/)** (available on any self-respecting operating system)
 - **[Shellcheck](https://github.com/koalaman/shellcheck)** (`snap install -channel=edge shellcheck`)
 - Running **`npm install`** will add all set-up requirements
-- Copy `.env.sample` to **`.env`** and fill in the values used by scripts and the build systems for various tasks.
+- Copy `.env.sample` to **`.env`** and specify the values used by scripts and the build systems for various tasks.
 You **MUST NOT** commit the `.env` file to the repository for privacy and security reasons.
 Take notes of your configuration data somewhere safe, like in [Keybase](https://keybase.io) or a password manager.
 - Setup signed tags with `npm config set sign-git-tag true`

 ## Advanced setup steps